chriskolb/SDDR-Species/README.md

 This folder contains the necessary code for the single-species SDDR models as well as the comparison benchmarks.
 Nested folders contain the necessary `deepregression` repo, the single-species data sets, the pre-computed Bayesian Optimization results, auxiliary scripts for data pre-processing and the model formulas, as well as the output of the scripts below.

 - **`performance-results-single-species.R`**
-This script takes the pre-computed `ParBayesianOptimization` objects from the folder `bayesian-optimization` and trains SDDR models for each species and predictor type ten times using random weight initializations to produce the final performance results.
+This script takes the pre-computed optimal hyperparameters in the `ParBayesianOptimization` objects from the folder `bayesian-optimization` and trains SDDR models for each species and predictor type ten times using random weight initializations to produce the final performance results.
 Output is in folder `performance-results`.

 - **`benchmarks-single.R`**
 This script produces the univariate benchmark results (`mgcv` GAM, XGBoost and MaxEnt).